New Insights on Target Speaker Extraction: Speaker Separation and Extraction Systems

 \subsubsection{Video-based \ac{SE} (\SEV{})}

-In an attempt to mimic the multimodality of human perception \cite{golumbic2013visual, partan1999communication}, video-based \ac{SE} utilizes visual information about the target speaker, such as cropped regions around the face or lips.
-The first component of the auxiliary network in the \SEV{} system is a visual encoder, denoted by $\mathcal{E}_v$, that extracts visual features $\bm{R}_o \in \mathbb{R}^{N_v \times T_{v}}$, where $N_v$ represents the dimensionality of the features and $T_{v}$ denotes the number of time-frames, from the given reference visual signal $\bm{r}_o \in \mathbb{R}^{D \times H \times W \times T_{v}}$, where $D$, $H$ and $W$ denotes the depth, height and width, respectively, i.e.,
+In an attempt to mimic the multimodality of human perception \cite{golumbic2013visual, partan1999communication}, video-based \ac{SE} leverages visual cues, such as lip movements or facial expressions, as auxiliary information.
+The first component of the auxiliary network in the \SEV{} system is a visual encoder, denoted by $\mathcal{E}_v$, that extracts visual features $\bm{R}_o \in \mathbb{R}^{N_v \times T_{v}}$, where $N_v$ represents the dimensionality of the features, and $T_{v}$ represents the number of time frames, from the given reference visual signal $\bm{r}_o \in \mathbb{R}^{D \times H \times W \times T_{v}}$, where $D$, $H$, and $W$ denotes the depth, height, and width, respectively, i.e.,

 The design of the visual encoder $\mathcal{E}_v$ depends on the type of visual information used.
-When facial frames are used as a reference signal, typically $\mathcal{E}_v$ is a pre-trained face recognition network, e.g., FaceNet \cite{cole2017synthesizing}, from which an embedding vector for each facial frame is extracted \cite{ephrat2018looking, Ochiai2019}.
-In the case of lip frames as a reference signal, $\mathcal{E}_v$ typically consists of a \mbox{spatio-temporal} convolutional layer, i.e., 3-D~ConvLayer, followed by \mbox{ResNet-18} \cite{stafylakis2017combining} that outputs a lip embedding for each frame \cite{afouras2018conversation, wu2019time}.
+When facial frames are utilized as a reference signal, typically $\mathcal{E}_v$ is a pre-trained face recognition network, e.g., FaceNet \cite{cole2017synthesizing}, from which an embedding vector for each facial frame is extracted \cite{ephrat2018looking, Ochiai2019}.
+In the case of lip frames as a reference signal, $\mathcal{E}_v$ typically consists of a \mbox{spatio-temporal} convolutional layer, i.e., \mbox{3-D~ConvLayer}, followed by \mbox{ResNet-18} \cite{stafylakis2017combining} that outputs a lip embedding for each frame \cite{afouras2018conversation, wu2019time}.
 It has been shown that using lip features as visual information generally provides better extraction performance than facial features \cite{inan122019evaluating, shetu2021empirical}.
-In this study, we adopt lip frames as visual information and use the 3-D~ConvLayer + \mbox{ResNet-18} structure for the visual encoder $\mathcal{E}_v$.
-The learned embeddings $\bm{R}_o$ are further processed with a \ac{DNN} $\mathcal{F}$ resulting in more abstract features, represented by $\widetilde{\bm{E}}_o \in \mathbb{R}^{N \times T_{v}}$, as